 Our functional currency is the U.S. dollar.
 Unless otherwise specified, all monetary amounts presented are in U.S. dollars.
-All references in this Annual Report to "\$" mean U.S. dollars, all references in this Annual Report to "NT\$" mean New Taiwan dollars, the legal currency of the Republic of China (ROC), and all references in this Annual Report to "SG\$" mean Singapore dollars, the legal currency of Singapore.
-No representation is made that the New Taiwan dollar amounts referred to herein could have been or could be converted into U.S. dollars at any particular rate or at all.
+All references in this Annual Report to "\$" mean U.S. dollars, and all references in this Annual Report to "\$G\$" mean Singapore dollars, the legal currency of Singapore.
 Any discrepancies in any table between totals and sums of the amounts listed are due to rounding.